FluxxField/bionic-reading.nvim/README.md

 ## Autocmds

 autocmd group name is `bionic_reading`.
-Creates the `BionicReadingHL` highlight group on ColorScheme change Please see autocmd code [here](lua/bionic-reading/cmds.lua)
+Creates the `BionicReadingHL` highlight group on ColorScheme change.

+Please see autocmd code [here](lua/bionic-reading/cmds.lua)

 - `ColorScheme` - Applies bionic reading highlighting on buffer open if the buffer is in file_types